Storage in New York

 Additional information

-Safety and sustainability best practices
+Safety & sustainability best practices

 At AES, safety is our highest priority, and we’ve focused on improving lives for more than 40 years.
 As a leading innovator in energy solutions, sustainability is core to both our strategy and our culture.
-We are committed to responsible land use and incorporating sustainable best practices into the entire project lifecycle to build a more resilient future.
+We are committed to responsible land use and incorporating sustainable best practices into the entire project lifecycle, contributing to building a domestic circular renewables economy and reducing foreign dependence.

 Environmental and technical studies

-We conduct a series of studies that ensure our projects are thoughtfully and responsibly designed, including but not limited to:
+We conduct a series of studies that ensure our projects are thoughtfully and responsibly designed.

 Contact us

-If you have concerns or a complaint about the Horseblock Energy Storage System, please fill out the form here and a project representative will contact you within 2 business days.
+We appreciate your interest in AES’ Horseblock Energy Storage System .
+If you have concerns or a complaint about the Horseblock Energy Storage System, please fill out the form and a project representative will contact you within two business days.